OnzyBoy/OnzyBoy/README.md

 <hr style="border: 0.5px solid #ddd">

 ### ✨ About Me
-A dedicated Computer Science student with a strong foundation in problem-solving and a passion for Software Development and Data Science.
+A dedicated Computer Science student with a strong foundation in problem-solving, passionate about **software development**, **storytelling with data**, **data analytics**, and the evolving field of **artificial intelligence**.
-I thrive on merging creativity with technical skills to design innovative solutions in fast-evolving environments.
+I thrive on merging creativity with technical expertise to design impactful solutions in fast-evolving environments.

-🔭 **Currently exploring:**
+🔭 **Currently Exploring:**
-- Advancing skills in **Software Engineering**.
-- Uncovering the potential of **Data Science** for impactful solutions.

-💡 **Fun Fact:** I enjoy blending technical expertise with creative design to solve real-world challenges!
+- Exploring **Data Analytics**

 <hr style="border: 0.5px solid #ddd">